wooey/Wooey/README.md

 # <a name="config"></a>Configuration

-**DJANGUI_FILE_DIR**: String, where the files uploaded by the user will be saved (Default: djangui_files)
+**WOOEY_FILE_DIR**: String, where the files uploaded by the user will be saved (Default: wooey_files)

-**DJANGUI_CELERY**: Boolean, whether or not celery is enabled.
+**WOOEY_CELERY**: Boolean, whether or not celery is enabled.
 If disabled, tasks will run locally and block execution.
 (Default: True)

-**DJANGUI_CELERY_TASKS**: String, the name of the celery tasks for Djangui.
-(Default: 'djangui.tasks')
+**WOOEY_CELERY_TASKS**: String, the name of the celery tasks for Wooey.
+(Default: 'wooey.tasks')

-**DJANGUI_ALLOW_ANONYMOUS**: Boolean, whether to allow submission of jobs by anonymous users.
+**WOOEY_ALLOW_ANONYMOUS**: Boolean, whether to allow submission of jobs by anonymous users.
 (Default: True)

-By default, Djangui has a basic user account system.
+By default, Wooey has a basic user account system.
 It is very basic, and doesn't confirm registrations via email.

-**DJANGUI_AUTH**: Boolean, whether to use the authorization system of Djangui for simple login/registration.
+**WOOEY_AUTH**: Boolean, whether to use the authorization system of Wooey for simple login/registration.
 (Default: True)

-**DJANGUI_LOGIN_URL**: String, if you have an existing authorization system, the login url: (Default: settings.LOGIN_URL
+**WOOEY_LOGIN_URL**: String, if you have an existing authorization system, the login url: (Default: settings.LOGIN_URL

-**DJANGUI_REGISTER_URL**: String, if you have an existing authorization system, the registration url: (Default: /accounts/register/)
+**WOOEY_REGISTER_URL**: String, if you have an existing authorization system, the registration url: (Default: /accounts/register/)

-**DJANGUI_EPHEMERAL_FILES**: Boolean, if your file system changes with each restart.
+**WOOEY_EPHEMERAL_FILES**: Boolean, if your file system changes with each restart.
 (Default: False)

-**DJANGUI_SHOW_LOCKED_SCRIPTS**: Boolean, whether to show locked scripts as disabled or hide them entirely.
+**WOOEY_SHOW_LOCKED_SCRIPTS**: Boolean, whether to show locked scripts as disabled or hide them entirely.
 (Defalt: True -- show as disabled)

 # <a name="s3"></a>Remote File Systems

-Djangui has been tested on heroku with S3 as a file storage system.
+Wooey has been tested on heroku with S3 as a file storage system.
 Settings for this can be seen in the user_settings.py, which give you a starting point for a non-local server.
 In short, you need to change your storage settings like such:

 <code>

-STATICFILES_STORAGE = DEFAULT_FILE_STORAGE = 'djangui.djanguistorage.CachedS3BotoStorage'
+STATICFILES_STORAGE = DEFAULT_FILE_STORAGE = 'wooey.wooeystorage.CachedS3BotoStorage'
-DJANGUI_EPHEMERAL_FILES = True
+WOOEY_EPHEMERAL_FILES = True

 </code>

 # <a name="script-guide"></a>Script Guidelines

-The easiest way to make your scripts compatible with Djangui is to define your ArgParse class in the global scope.
+The easiest way to make your scripts compatible with Wooey is to define your ArgParse class in the global scope.
 For instance:

 ```